-The Deans of the Faculties of Pathology, Public Health Medicine Prof Louise Burke and Prof Emer Shelley and the Chair of the Institute of Obstetricians and Gynaecologists, Dr Cliona Murphy, have, together with their colleagues, been actively engaging with the Department of Health, the HSE and other agencies on aspects of screening.
+The Deans of the Faculties of Pathology and Public Health Medicine, Prof Louise Burke and Prof Emer Shelley and the Chair of the Institute of Obstetricians and Gynaecologists, Dr Cliona Murphy, have, together with their colleagues, been actively engaging with the Department of Health, the HSE and other agencies on aspects of screening.
 Representatives have joined various committees that are inputting into the screening services and bringing the concerns of our Trainees, Members and Fellows to them.

 Professor Mary Horgan, RCPI President, is a member of the CervicalCheck Steering Committee established by the Chief Medical officer, which also includes patient advocates.

 Screening programmes are essential public health initiatives and RCPI, together with its Faculties and Institute, will continue to actively engage with all stakeholders to represent our members’ views and ensure the maintenance of cancer screening services for the public.